Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Simulations

 \section{Simulations}

 We illustrate the theory established in this paper through three simulation studies.
-The first demonstrates that we can empirically recover the sharp phase transition in Section \ref{sec:gaussian} under the two component gaussian mixture model.
-The second demonstrates the finite sample procedure for hypothesis testing in Section \ref{sec:np_fixed_err_rate}.
-A surprising empirical observation of this section is that as long as the type~\Romannum{1} error probability of the initial classifier can be controlled, any amount of indecisions will typically lower the type~\Romannum{2} error probability of our classifier, even if this amount cannot be picked optimally.
+The first demonstrates that we can empirically recover the phase transition in Section~\ref{sec:gaussian} under the two-component Gaussian mixture model.
+The second demonstrates the hypothesis-testing procedure detailed in Section~\ref{sec:np_fixed_err_rate}.
+In these simulations, adding an indecision region often lowers the Type~II error when the Type~I target is met; this is an empirical observation about the fitted procedures, not a general monotonicity guarantee.